Demvok/LikeBot/README.md

 - automate an provide manual way of session verification
 - route account to session creation for first use
 - implement various exception messages for client errors
+- add creation of neccessary files if they dont exist

 Could:
 - implement proxy logic (import, status, links to accounts)